jcocozza/go_fractals/README.md

 # Fractal Generator

-This is some code to build fractals using iterated function systems.
+This is some code to build fractals.

 ![image](./examples/images/example.png)

+# Iterated Function Systems

 ## Usage